BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 That's all we can do in this section of the cave, so head back out and go to the left, where the hiker is, and enter this cavern.
 At the top, use rock climb to grab an *Ability Capsule*.
 There's also a *Dusk Stone* hidden behind the rock smash path at the bottom.
 Pick up the hidden *Mineral Ball* and *Ether* as you go to the right.

 Exit at the top right, then pick up the hidden *Muscle Feather* and follow the path to the next cave entrance.
-There is a hidden *Clever Feather* and *Soda Pop* along this path: follow it to get *TM35 Flamethrower*!
-The tree here also has hidden *Honey* in it.
+There is a hidden *Clever Feather* and *Soda Pop* along this path.
+You can also battle the next Gimmighoul and obtain 100 more *Gimmighoul Coins*!
+Exit to get *TM35 Flamethrower*!
+There is also a hidden *Belue Berry* and *Honey*.

 Return to the main part of Route 9.
 Make your way to the northwest: there is a breeder here, and each time you win, you will get *7 Exp.
 Candy L*.